ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 associated requirements and use cases.

-SIMAP is a data model that provides a topological view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
+SIMAP is a data model that provides a topological view of the operator's networks and services, including how it is connected to other models (e.g., inventory) and external data sources (e.g., observability data, and operational knowledge).
 This model represents a multi-layered topology and offers mechanisms to navigate amongst layers and correlate between them.
 This includes layers from physical topology to service topology.